 '''

 AuthPack ::= SEQUENCE {

 pkAuthenticator

 [0] PKAuthenticator,

 clientPublicValue

 [1] SubjectPublicKeyInfo OPTIONAL

 -- if client is using Diffie-Hellman

 -- (ephemeral-ephemeral only)

 }

 PKAuthenticator ::= SEQUENCE {

 [0] INTEGER,

 cusec

 -- for replay prevention as in RFC 1510bis

 ctime

 [1] KerberosTime,

 -- for replay prevention as in RFC 1510bis

 [2] INTEGER,

 nonce

 -- zero only if client will accept

 -- cached DH parameters from KDC;

 -- must be non-zero otherwise

 pachecksum

 [3] Checksum

 -- Checksum over KDC-REQ-BODY

 -- Defined by Kerberos spec;

 -- must be unkeyed, e.g. shal or rsa-md5

 }

 SubjectPublicKeyInfo ::= SEQUENCE {

 algorithm

 AlgorithmIdentifier,

 -- dhKeyAgreement

+BIT STRING

 subjectPublicKey

-BIT STRING

 -- for DH, equals

 -- public exponent (INTEGER encoded

 -- as payload of BIT STRING)

 -- as specified by the X.509 recommendation [7]

 }

 AlgorithmIdentifier ::= SEQUENCE {

 algorithm

 OBJECT IDENTIFIER,

 -- for dhKeyAgreement, this is

 '''

 '''

 -- { iso (1) member-body (2) US (840)

 -- ansi-x942(10046) number-type(2) 1 }

 -- from RFC 2459 [12]

+ANY DEFINED by algorithm OPTIONAL

 parameters

-ANY DEFINED by algorithm OPTIONAL

 -- for dhKeyAgreement, this is

 -- DomainParameters

 -- as specified by the X.509 recommendation [7]

 }

 DomainParameters ::= SEQUENCE {

+INTEGER, -- odd prime, p=jq +1

 р

-INTEGER, -- odd prime, p=jq +1
+g

 INTEGER, -- generator, g

-g

 INTEGER, -- factor of p-1

 q

 INTEGER OPTIONAL, -- subgroup factor

 j

 ValidationParms OPTIONAL

 validationParms

 -- as defined in RFC 2459 [12]

 }

 ValidationParms ::= SEQUENCE {

 BIT STRING,

 seed

 -- seed for the system parameter

 -- generation process

 INTEGER

 pgenCounter

 -- integer value output as part

 -- of the of the system parameter

 -- prime generation process

 -- as defined in RFC 2459 [12]

 }

-If the client passes an issuer and serial number in the request,

-the KDC is requested to use the referred-to certificate.
-If none

 '''

-the KDC is requested to use the referred-to certificate.
+If the client passes an issuer and serial number in the request, the KDC is requested to use the referred-to certificate.
 If none exists, then the KDC returns an error of type KDC\ERR\CERTIFICATE\MISMATCH.
 It also returns this error if, on the other hand, the client does not pass any trustedCertifiers, believing that it has the KDC's certificate, but the KDC has more than one certificate.
 The KDC should include information in the KRB-ERROR message that indicates the KDC certificate(s) that a client may utilize.
 This data is specified in the e-data, which is defined in RFC 1510bis revisions as a SEQUENCE of TypedData:

-where: data-type = TD-PKINIT-CMS-CERTIFICATES = 101

-data-value = CertificateSet // as specified by CMS [8]
+where: data-type = TD-PKINIT-CMS-CERTIFICATES = 101 data-value = CertificateSet // as specified by CMS [8]